Make sure this part fits

 Genuine Ford Part E1AZ-12A648-A, the Right Choice

-Your vehicle deserves only genuine OEM Ford parts and accessories.
-To ensure reliability, purchase Ford part # E1AZ-12A648-A Sender Assembly.
-It is sometimes referred to as Ford Coolant Temperature Sensor, Ford Temperature Sender.
-Our Ford parts and accessories are expedited directly from authorized Ford dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM Ford parts are the best for restoring your vehicle to factory condition performance.
+To ensure reliability, purchase part # E1AZ-12A648-A Sender Assembly.
+It is also called Coolant Temperature Sensor, Temperature Sender.
+OEM parts are of high quality and known for their longevity.
+This is because they are built to the Ford standards which are relatively high and undergo rigorous quality control testing.
 This part fits specific Ford Bronco, E-350/E-350 Super Duty, F-150 models.
 It fits Lincoln Continental, Mark VII, Mark VIII.
 It also fits Mercury Cougar, Sable, Tracer.

 Why choose Ford Parts Giant